-Veronica Funk was born in in the mid-1960's in Winnipeg, Manitoba and raised in Northern Manitoba.
+Veronica Funk was born in the mid-1960's in Winnipeg, Manitoba and raised in Northern Manitoba.
 She studied art & design at Red Deer College in Alberta, apprenticed with potters, stone sculptors and painters in Manitoba and spend a year painting on a farm in Saskatchewan.
-She is an active member of the Federation of Canadian artists and resides in Airdrie, Alberta.
+She is an active member of the Federation of Canadian Artists, a juried member of the Alberta Society of Artists and resides in Airdrie, Alberta.
 She has been painting professionally since 1999 and is currently continuing her education towards completion of her Bachelor of Fine Arts designation.

 Her goal is to create a visual story.
 Inspired by the urban and natural environments around her home studio which is nestled in the foothills of the Rocky Mountains along with memories of her youth, she combines symbols, imagery and vibrant colour.
-Through the use of opaque and transparent acrylic glazes, stamping, spray painting, utilizing her hands as well as a variety of unique tools and drawing with her brush, she utilizes many layers to create her visual stories.
-Her images are an endeavor to capture the essence of Canada.
+Through the use of opaque and transparent glazes while drawing with her brush, she utilizes many layers to create her stories.
+Her images are an endeavor to evoke feeling and engage conversation.

 Collaboration and shining a light on the challenges and accomplishments of women are passions of hers.
 Her artistic focus has shifted towards storytelling, with a particular emphasis on celebrating the lives and stories of women through portraiture.
 This pursuit has become the central theme of her life's work.